nhsengland/it-standards/euc/desktop-software.md

 However, the following things should be considered:

 - Open Source does not mean free - organisations and teams should consider investing in open source applications if they are relying on them.
 - Free licenses may not be free for all uses - it is common for applications to have licenses that are free for personal and non-commercial use but charged for other use.
-It can be debatable as to whether an ALB such as NHSEI would be eligable under non-commercial licensing.
+It can be debatable as to whether an ALB such as NHS England would be eligable under non-commercial licensing.
 - Free licenses do not mean that there is no cost - all IT comes with a cost.
 It costs money and resources to test, manage, deploy and support.
 - Software suitable for domestic, non-professional use may be considered too risky for professional enterprise use.
-NHSEI has in excess of 15,000 direct users to service and protect.
+NHS England has in excess of 15,000 direct users to service and protect.
 It also has responsibilities across the NHS (2 million staff, 70 million patients) and the rest of Government along with suppliers and voluntary organisations.
 We cannot and will not put them at risk.
 - Open source software may require significantly higher levels of administration than commercial software.
 This can make it uneconomic despite being "free".